-MKTG 202 Principles of Promotional Marketing - Presents an overview of promotional strategies; advertising, sales promotion, direct marketing, multi-level marketing and public relations.
+MKTG 202 Principles of Promotional Marketing - Presents an overview of promotional strategies; advertising, sales promotion, direct marketing, event marketing, publicity, trade shows and public relations.
 It is intended for those students pursuing the concentrated marketing program.
-The course examines the areas of campaign planning, message design and media characteristics as they apply to product and service suppliers in both profit and non-profit sectors.
-Prerequisite: MKGT 102.
-3 credits
+The course examines those areas of promotion on the basis of where each fits in the promotional mix and when you should best use them.
+Although advertising is included, the course only covers it in a general way.
+Prerequisite: MKTG 102.